Next steps following incorporation

 Changing the number of directors indicated in your articles

-If the number of directors changes from the number indicated in your corporation's articles, you must indicate these changes by amending your articles and pay the filing fee (see Services, fees and turnaround times – CBCA).
+If the number of directors changes from the number indicated in your corporation's articles, you must indicate these changes by amending your articles.
 You must still change director information (see View/Change Director Information).